Best things to do in Canada

 Tip 28 – Ride like a real Canadian in authentic boots at Tiger Lily Farm

 My husband once told a rubbish story about a big fish.
 When asked “How big?” he replied “Really big”, and this description is in danger of falling into the same trap.
 But the trees really are big enough to swallow a small boy.
 You can stroll round an easy forest walk for about half an hour and feel like a pixie lost in the Jurassic era.
 How many children does it take to encircle Giant Redwood?
 More than the 4 we had available.

 Tip 29 – Climb inside a giant tree at Cathedral Grove

 The Nose (Top Bridge Park)

-A stretch of clear green watered river, where it is just deep enough to ride on a rubber ring in the rushing shallows (there will be stone/bum scraping for larger participants).
+At Top Bridge Pare lies a stretch of clear green watered river, where it is just deep enough to ride on a rubber ring in the rushing shallows (there will be stone/bum scraping for larger participants).
 Alternatively, you can drift at a more leisurely pace in the gentle deeper water, under “The Nose”, a pointy rock jutting out about 25 feet above the water, which a string of braver local teenagers launch themselves off regularly throughout the afternoons.
 For the smaller, more safety conscious child, there is a mini jumping rock just down the river.
 There are also snakes.

 North Island Wildlife Recovery Centre